-For a sandwich loaf, one long slash down the center of the loaf is a nice finishing touch.
+One long slash down the center is a nice finishing touch for a sandwich loaf.
 If you are baking a round loaf, a "Tic Tac Toe board" slash will let your bread rise evenly all the way around.
-For long, slender loaves like baguettes, a series of angled parallel slashes down the length of the dough gives you a classic baguette-look.
+For long, slender loaves like baguettes, a series of angled parallel slashes down the length of the dough gives you a classic baguette look.

-Prior to slashing, you can brush the dough with egg wash, water, milk or egg white.
-Now is the time to add some poppy seeds, sesame seeds or whatever topping you would like.
+Before slashing, brush the dough with egg wash, water, milk, or egg white.
+Now is the time to add some poppy seeds, sesame seeds, or whatever topping you want.
 You can also leave the bread plain.